-If you are a New Zealand citizen and you do not know your visa details, you can use the Department of Immigration and Border Protection’s website to access the Visa Entitlement Verification Online Service.
+If you are a New Zealand citizen and you do not know your visa details, you can use the Department of Home Affairs' website to access the Visa Entitlement Verification Online Service.

 If you ordinarily reside in Australia, you are not an absentee individual.
 To decide where you ordinarily reside, there must be an element of permanence about where you live when compared to somewhere you might casually or intermittently stay.

 This does not mean you have to be physically present in Australia on 31 December.
 We will consider a number of factors in deciding if you ordinarily reside in Australia, including: